You go to the gym from Monday to Friday to train hard, walk a couple of hours near home or do Pilates routines that you find on the internet.

 How to stop being sedentary even if you exercise

-Reduce your trips in the car: if you can move somewhere on foot, do it!
+Reduce your trips in the car: if you can get somewhere on foot, do it!
 And when it's not an option because it's too far away, park as far away as possible.
 Also, you can use a bicycle to get around.

-Get away from technology: avoid watching too much television or spending a lot of time with electronic devices (cell phones, video game consoles, computers, etc.) sitting or lying down.
+Detach yourself from technology: avoid watching too much television or spending a lot of time with electronic devices (cell phones, video game consoles, computers, etc.) sitting or lying down.